josherich/static-notebook/src/data.md

 print(output)
 ```

+# **DS-GA3001Graphs and Networks**

+## Detailed Syllabi for lectures:

+Jan 25: Introduction to graph theory, approximation algorithm, Max-Cut approximation.
+Chapter 8 on Lecture Notes.

+Feb 01: Max-Cut approximation.
+Lifting / SDP relaxations technique in mathematical signal processing, phase retrieval and k-means SDP.

+Feb 08: Unique Games Conjecture, Sum-of-Squares interpretation of SDP relaxation.
+Chapter 8 of Lecture Notes.

+Feb 15: Shannon Capacity, Lovasz Theta Function.
+Section 7.3.1. on Lecture Notes and ``On the Shannon Capacity of a Graph'' by Laszlo Lovasz.
+See also Section 6.5.3.

+Feb 22: Stochastic Block Model and Phase Transitions on graphs.
+Chapter 9 of Lecture Notes

+Mar 01: Recovery in the Stochastic Block Model with Semidefinite relaxations.
+Chapter 9 of Lecture Notes

+## Detailed Syllabi for labs:
+Jan 24: review of linear algebra and probability

+Jan 31: discussion of homework 1

+Feb 07:  graph Laplacian and Cheeger's inequality

+Feb 14:  pseudo distribution for maxcut,  derivation of primal and dual program for Maxcut, SOS4

+Feb 21:  introduction to Grothendieck inequality and a proof of an upper bound of Grothendieck constant (Krivine�s bound)

+Feb 28:  calculate the Lovasz theta function for n-cycle and discuss connection with Grothendieck constant on graph

+## **Ramsey number**

+A natural question is whether it is possible to have arbitrarily large graphs without cliques (and without its complement having cliques), Ramsey answer this question in the negative in 1928 [Ram28]

+> We say an event happens with high probability if its probability is ≥ 1 − n−Ω(1)

+### Spencer 94

+> “Erd ̋os asks us to imagine an alien force, vastly more powerful than us, landing on Earth and demanding the value of R(5) or they will destroy our planet.
+In that case, he claims, we should marshal all our computers and all our mathematicians and attempt to find the value.
+But suppose, instead, that they ask for R(6).
+In that case, he believes, we should attempt to destroy the aliens.”

+## **Clique**

+A clique of a graph G is a subset S of its nodes such that the subgraph corresponding to it is complete.
+In other words S is a clique if all pairs of vertices in S share an edge.
+The clique number c(G) of G is the size of the largest clique of G.

+## **Independent set**

+An independence set of a graph G is a subset S of its nodes such that no two nodes in S share an edge.
+Equivalently it is a clique of the complement graph Gc := (V, Ec).
+The independence number of G is simply the clique number of Sc.

+## Erd ̋os-Hajnal Conjecture
+For any finite graph H, there exists a constant $\delta H > 0$ such that any graph on n nodes that does
+not contain H as a subgraph (is a H-free graph) must have

+$$r(G) \geq n^{\delta^H}$$

+## max-cut problem

+> to design polynomial algorithms that, in any instance, produce guaranteed approximate solutions.

+Given a graph G = (V, E) with non-negative weights wij on the edges, find a set S ⊂ V for which cut(S) is maximal.

+Goemans and Williamson [GW95] introduced an approximation algorithm that runs in polynomial time and has a randomized component to it, and is able to obtain a cut whose expected value is guaranteed to be no smaller than a particular constant αGW times the optimum cut.
+The constant αGW is referred to as the approximation ratio.

+## **Unique Game Problem**

+> Given a graph and a set
+of k colors, and, for each edge, a matching between the colors, the goal in the unique games problem
+is to color the vertices as to agree with as high of a fraction of the edge matchings as possible.

+### conjecture
+For any ε > 0, the problem of distinguishing whether an instance of the Unique Games Problem is such that it is possible to agree with a ≥ 1 − ε fraction of the constraints or it is not possible to even agree with a ε fraction of them, is NP-hard.

+# **fast algorithm**

+## **N-body problem**

+### **FFT**

+$\sim 5NlogN$
+$$u_j = \sum_{k=1}^N e^{2\pi ijk/N}\omega_k$$

+## **FMM**
+- Laplace equation
+- fast Gauss transform
+- Helmholtz equation

+### **degenerate kernel**

 # **New Words**
 Their experience in the transformative growth of the __ride-hailing__ industry helped __pollinate__ China’s next internet-enabled transportation revolution.